Jeffawe/Recipe-Search/README.md

 - Save the finalised recipe data into a Supabase Postgresql database.
 - Allow for easy query-based recipe matching to easily find recipes

-The system ensures that only high-quality and structured recipes are stored, filtering out irrelevant or noisy data.

 ---

 ## Machine Learning and NLP